 As a student in our Applied Psychology degree program, you will study how people individually and collectively develop, cope, and thrive in the modern world.
 You will study psychological theories, apply them to your own life, and consider ways that you can take what you learn to better the world through action.

 Our curriculum covers a broad base of topics within the psychology field including lifespan development, abnormal behavior, positive psychology, stress and well-being, health psychology, and forgiveness.
-Our program, through our Jesuit approach to education, develops you as a whole person.
+Our program, through our Jesuit, Catholic approach to education, develops you as a whole person.
 We build your theoretical knowledge of psychology through traditional learning, we tap into your own insights and wisdom through reflection, and we build your skills through application.
 This approach prepares your mind and your heart for a host of careers that develop positive environments and outcomes for yourself and others.

 Popular psychology careers can be found in fields such as:

 - Hospitals and Health Care

 - Assisted Living